Welcome to today's edition of the Rush 24-7 podcast.

 And television's not drawing these kinds of numbers every night.

-But the National Football League is, and I think A, it's new.
+But the National Football League is, and I think, A, it's new.

 It's not a rerun.

-It's drama, it's unscripted.
+It's unscripted.

 It's genuine reality TV.

-Even reality TV is scripted.
+Everything, even reality TV, is scripted.

 But sports, whether it be football or baseball, it's unknown.